nidor1998/s3sync/README.md

 For example, in the case of `connection reset by peer`, s3sync will retry the operation.

 #### `--remove-modified-filter`
-If you want to overwrite the existing object, specify the option.
+If you want to overwrite the existing objects, specify the option.

 #### `--put-last-modified-metadata`
 This option adds user-defined metadata that contains the last-modified time of the source object.